-“You’re, like, hyperventilating.”
-Beth says, placing a hand on my knee.
-She pauses, glances behind her at her purse, and then back at me, “Do you want food?
+“You’re, like . . . hyperventilating.”
+Beth says, nervous.
+She glances at her purse and then back at me, “Do you want something to eat?
 Water?
-I have that waterbottle of vodka if you need it.”
+I have that water bottle of vodka if you need it.”

-Alyssa gives me a look, but she doesn’t say anything.
+Alyssa gives me another look, but she doesn’t say anything.

-“Who are you that you remember your dreams so well like that?”
+“How do you remember your dreams so well?”
 Alyssa asks, “I never remember mine.”

 He shakes his head, “Well, it’s interesting, but I brought you here because of the river, not your mom’s cabin.”

 The river?
-Goosebumps ripple up my arm and I’m in two places at once; both seeing his face and running, my breath harsh in my lungs as I sprint from the path and the cabin and my life and away into the trees and brush hit my toes on a root and whimper keep going running faster than I do in the races during P.E. the brush catches my arm keep running running it hurts but keep running now down a hill my breath scorching and I rip through the branches to see it, see it . . .
-My leg gives out and I fall as I hear the pounding of the water just beyond.
-Pain hurts more because I’m small, my lower half aching and numb, but I gulp in air, can’t move for a moment, and then drag myself forward, bit by bit until I can part the last shrubs and see it: the river which charges through the forest.
-I crawl to the rocks at the edge, cup my hands to gulp down the water in between my gulps of air.
+Goosebumps ripple up my arms and a ferocious memory tears through me: I’m running, my breath harsh in my lungs as I sprint from the path and the cabin and my life and away into the trees and hit my toes on a root and whimper, keep going, running faster, the brush catching my arm, keep running, running it hurts but keep running, now down a hill my breath scorching and I rip through the branches to see it, see it . . .
+My leg gives out and I fall as water pounds deafeningly beyond.
+My lower half is aching and numb but I gulp in air, can’t move for a moment, and then drag myself forward bit by bit until I part the last shrubs and find it: the river which charges through the forest.
+I crawl to the rocks at the edge and cup my hands to gulp down water in between my gulps of air.

 “You probably shouldn’t have warned me.”

-Beth, now sliding out of the car, looks back at her, “I thought you’d want to do your homework.”
+Beth, now sliding out, looks back at her, “I thought you’d want to do your homework.”

-“Why the hell would I want to do that?
+“Why would I want to do that?
 I don’t trust him.
-I’d rather us be in a group.”
+I want to stay together.”

-“I don’t think he’s going to hurt us,” I say, and though I accompany it with a reassuring smile, I’m not quite sure I’m convinced yet.
-Honestly, I’m glad the both of them are coming with me.
+“I think we’ll be fine,” I say, and, though I accompany it with a reassuring smile, I’m not quite convinced.
+If I’m being honest, I’m glad both of them are coming with me.